khanld/Wav2vec2-Pretraining/README.md

 - [x] Train on your own local datasets
 - [x] Visualization with Tensorboard
 - [x] Resume training (optimizer, a learning rate scheduler, gradient scaler,...) from the latest checkpoint.
+- [x] No data caching.
+Data is loaded on the fly (no disk memory consuming)
+- [x] Checkpoint is saved separately at each epoch

 <a name = "installation" ></a>
 ### Installation